lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/index.md

 # *Deep Learning* Computacional
 :label:`chap_computation`

-Alongside giant datasets and powerful hardware, great software tools have played an indispensable role in the rapid progress of deep learning.
-Starting with the pathbreaking Theano library released in 2007, flexible open-source tools have enabled researchers to rapidly prototype models, avoiding repetitive work when recycling standard components while still maintaining the ability to make low-level modifications.
-Over time, deep learning's libraries have evolved to offer increasingly coarse abstractions.
-Just as semiconductor designers went from specifying transistors to logical circuits to writing code, neural networks researchers have moved from thinking about the behavior of individual artificial neurons to conceiving of networks in terms of whole layers, and now often design architectures with far coarser *blocks* in mind.

 Junto com conjuntos de dados gigantes e hardware poderoso, ótimas ferramentas de software desempenharam um papel indispensável no rápido progresso do *Deep Learning*.